Support Near You

 THIS IS A GENDERED SPACE

-MAX offers individual, group, and community support and education services by and for guys into guys in the Ottawa region.
+MAX offers individual, group, and community support and education services for queer men, trans and non-binary people in the Ottawa region.
 Mental, physical, sexual, community health + harm reduction services and programs.

 Contact